Magdk01/SDAV_exam_project/index.markdown

-This interactive visualization project explores the evolution of global trade networks using historical data from 1870 to 2014.
-Through a series of interconnected stories, we examine the global development, with a certain focus on the United States of America, and how they rose to economic power, as well as beginning to lose their edge.
+In light of today's shifting geopolitical landscape and China's emergence as the world's largest export market, this interactive visualization project explores a crucial historical transition in global trade from 1870 to 2014.
+Through a series of interconnected stories, we trace America's dramatic rise to economic supremacy following World War II and its subsequent challenges, as China's unprecedented economic growth begins to reshape the global trade landscape.
+By examining this historical data, we gain valuable insights into one of the most significant power shifts in modern economic history.

 Choose any story card below to begin your exploration, or follow them in sequence for a guided journey through the data.